 The Executive Officers shall determine if such comments warrant more discussion by the full Board before final adoption.
 Should no changes to the proposed Bylaws Amendment(s) be made, then the same shall become effective at the end of the Board Meeting.
 Should changes to the proposed Bylaws Amendment(s) occur, the Board shall determine whether the Membership’s input need be sought before final adoption of the proposed Bylaws Amendment(s).

 Amendments proposed by the Membership: The Membership may petition the Board to amend the Bylaws upon written presentation of thirty (30) member signatures of members of The Society eligible to vote to the Secretary/Treasurer.
-The Board shall bring proposed Bylaws Amendment(s) as a matter of business to its next regular Board Meeting for consideration.
+The Board shall bring the proposed Bylaws Amendment(s) as a matter of business to its next regular Board Meeting for consideration.

 In the event of refusal or inability of the Board to adopt proposed Bylaws Amendment(s) in a manner fairly related to the proposed intent, the proposed Bylaws Amendment(s) shall be presented by the Secretary/Treasurer as a Membership ballot initiative to all members of The Society eligible to vote, by mail or electronically, within five (5) business days of the Board Meeting.